 - Everyday rewards: Get 3x the Miles for every $25 spent at participating AIR MILES Partners and 2x the Miles for every $12 spent at any eligible grocery store.
 Plus, earn miles twice when you shop at Air Miles partner retails and show your Collectors Card

 - Income required: None

 The sheer size of the Air Miles program can be hard to wrap your head around.
 With over 11 million active members, nearly two-thirds of all Canadian households rack up Air Miles on their everyday purchases.
 If you’re a collector who wants to up your miles game while avoiding annual fees, the BMO Air Miles Mastercard is our recommendation.

-What really sets the card apart is the fact you’ll earn triple the miles for every $25 spent (the equivalent of 0.12 miles per $1 spent) when shopping at participating Air Miles Partner retailers.
-Partners like Foodland, LCBO (in Ontario), Shell, Sobeys Urban Fresh, Staples, plus more) and twice the miles for every $12 spent at any eligible grocery store.
+What really sets the card apart is the fact you’ll earn triple the miles for every $25 spent (the equivalent of 0.12 miles per $1 spent) when shopping at participating Air Miles partners (Foodland, LCBO, Shell, Sobeys Urban Fresh, Staples, plus more) and twice the miles for every $12 spent at any eligible grocery store.
 Depending on whether you redeem miles as Cash Miles (for discounts off your everyday purchases) or Dream Miles (for travel), that’s a net return of between 1.26% to roughly 1.52% in rewards on every dollar spent at partner retailers.
 Plus, that doesn’t include the fact you can double dip and earn miles twice when shopping at partner retailers by using your credit card while also showing your Air Miles Collector Loyalty Card at the same time.

 Another great feature of the BMO Mastercard is its 1,500 Air Miles bonus miles when you sign-up as a new cardholder - the equivalent of $157 or around $181 in rewards, depending on what you redeem for.